View Source Library guidelines

 Dependency handling

-When your library is published and used as a dependency, its lockfile (usually named mix.lock) is ignored by the host project.
+Keep in mind your library's lockfile (usually named mix.lock) is ignored by the host project.
 Running mix deps.get in the host project attempts to get the latest possible versions of your library’s dependencies, as specified by the requirements in the deps section of your mix.exs.
 These versions might be greater than those stored in your mix.lock (and hence used in your tests / CI).

-On the other hand, contributors of your library, need a deterministic build, which implies the presence of mix.lock in your Version Control System (VCS).
+On the other hand, contributors of your library, need a deterministic build, which implies the presence of mix.lock in your Version Control System (VCS), such as git.

-The best practice of handling mix.lock file therefore would be to keep it in VCS, and run two different Continuous Integration (CI) workflows: the usual deterministic one, and another one, that starts with mix deps.unlock --all and always compiles your library and runs tests against latest versions of dependencies.
+If you want to validate both scenarios, you should check the mix.lock into version control and run two different Continuous Integration (CI) workflows: one that relies on the mix.lock for deterministic builds, and another one, that starts with mix deps.unlock --all and always compiles your library and runs tests against latest versions of dependencies.
 The latter one might be even run nightly or otherwise recurrently to stay notified about any possible issue in regard to dependencies updates.